 Our accounting and financial reporting policies conform to U.S. GAAP, which are periodically revised and/or expanded.
 The application of accounting principles is also subject to varying interpretations over time.
 Accordingly, we are required to adopt new or revised accounting standards or comply with revised interpretations that are issued from time to time by various parties, including accounting standard setters and those who interpret the standards, such as the FASB and the SEC and our independent registered public accounting firm.
-The FASB has recently proposed new financial accounting standards that may result in significant changes that could adversely affect our financial condition and results of operations.
+New financial accounting standards which may be adopted by FASB could result in significant changes to our accounting and/or financial reporting practices that could adversely affect our financial condition and results of operations.